 This being a small programme with a moderate budget, the current set-up works fine.
 DG FISMA is in charge of both the policy content that keeps beneficiaries active and the financial management of the EU grant.
-Other DGs have capacity-building programmes, some of which will be included under the internal market framework programme..
+Other DGs have capacity-building programmes, some of which will be included under the internal market framework programme.
 Some administrative gains are to be expected for the European Commission.
 The approach is yet untested with current beneficiaries.
 Their current policy counterpart should not change allowing not just for continuity but also for beneficiary confidence in the new system to develop within a reasonable timeframe - provided that the programme continues with the same level of funding and the same two beneficiaries apply and are accepted for the next programme.
 At the present juncture, synergies with other programmes to be managed as part of the SMP are not immediately clear.

-Challenges Empowerment of Administrative Rule-making, standard Health as a resource for citizens, consumers and cooperation and setting and the society and the businesses integration among enforcement at EU internal market Programme/line Member States institutions level Capacity-building Citizens need better N/A Increasingly since the N/A programme enhancing information about financial crisis, the the involvement of financial services in Commission is seeking onsumers and other order to take the right to preserve a balanced financial services end- personal financial and structured users in Union policy decisions. interaction with making in the area of stakeholders to financial services. improve the calibration of its rules.
+Challenges Empowerment of Administrative Rule-making, standard Health as a resource for citizens, consumers and cooperation and setting and the society and the businesses integration among enforcement at EU internal market Programme/line Member States institutions level Capacity-building Citizens need better N/A Increasingly since the N/A programme enhancing information about financial crisis, the the involvement of financial services in Commission is seeking consumers and other order to take the right ake the right to preserve a balanced financial services end- personal financial and structured users in Union policy decisions. interaction with making in the area of stakeholders to financial services. improve the calibration of its rules.
+V -relevant to the objectiv ve.
+N/A not relevant 1 1

 Candidate for Flexibility (moving Simplification With which other IMP

 funds from one IMP programmes there are

 programme to other) potential synergies

 Programme/line

-Capacity-building N/A - Given the size of th e program and the implement entation mechanism,
+Capacity-building N/A - Given the size of th e program and the implem entation mechanism,

-programme enhancing further simplification wo uld be extremely difficult to achieve.
+programme enhancing further simplification wou uld be extremely difficult to achieve.
 Also taking into

 the involvement of account the specificity of the programme (action grants to identified

-consumers and other beneficiaries), flexibility a ind synergies appear imposs sible to achieve.
+consumers and other beneficiaries), flexibility a nd synergies appear impos sible to achieve.

 financial services end-

 users in Union policy

 making in the area of

 financial services.

-$\sqrt{1}$ -relevant to the objective, N/A not relevant
+✓ -relevant to the objective /e, N/A not relevant